Explainable AI in Handwriting Detection for Dyslexia Using Transfer Learning: Methodology

-In each fold, the best model in terms of validation accuracy was saved.
-The best model was chosen based on tracked validation accuracy after every epoch.
-Once the cross-validation was complete, for all folds, the best model loaded and evaluated a separate test dataset.
-The final accuracy was recorded, a confusion matrix generated to gauge the quality of the classification across the three classes.
-Evaluation metrics included Accuracy, Precision, Recall, and F1 Score, offering a comprehensive assessment of the model’s ability to distinguish between Normal, Reversed, and Corrected letter categories.
+The model with the highest validation accuracy from each fold was preserved.
+The validation accuracy was measured after each epoch to choose the best model.
+Once cross-validation was complete, the best model from all folds was loaded and tested on a separate dataset.
+The final accuracy was recorded, and a confusion matrix was created to evaluate classification performance across all three classes.
+The model's ability to discriminate between Normal, Reversed, and Corrected letter categories was evaluated using measures such as Accuracy, Precision, Recall, and F1 Score.

-To improve interpretability, we used Grad-CAM (Gradient-weighted Class Activation Mapping).
-This technique highlighted important areas in the handwriting images that the model focused on during predictions.
-It helped us identify which features, such as letter shapes, were most influential in classifying images as Normal, Reversed, or Corrected.
-By overlaying these activation maps on the images, we could verify whether the model was focusing on relevant details.
-Grad-CAM visualizations of both correct and incorrect predictions provided valuable insights, helping us debug the model and prevent overfitting.
+To improve the interpretability of our model, we used Grad-CAM (Gradient-weighted Class Activation Mapping), a well-known technique for showing the portions of input photos that influence the model's predictions.
+Grad-CAM was chosen because of its capacity to produce unambiguous, spatially meaningful heatmaps that highlight image regions important for categorization, such as letter forms in handwritten characters.
+This strategy enabled us to determine which aspects were most important in classifying photos as Normal, Reversed, or Corrected, as well as to guarantee that the model was focusing on key details during prediction.

+We picked Grad-CAM above other interpretability approaches because of its user-friendly approach, particularly its ability to operate with Convolutional Neural Networks (CNNs).
+Grad-CAM heatmaps provide a direct depiction of the image's most important areas, which is extremely useful for learning how the model understands complicated visual patterns such as handwriting.
+Furthermore, Grad-CAM is computationally efficient, making it appropriate for big datasets such as the one employed in our research.